China eyes bolstering green energy ties with Africa – DW – 09/06/2024

 China eyes bolstering green energy ties with AfricaSeptember 6, 2024

-Trade between China and Africa has seen consistent growth for the past two decades, even though it lost a bit of steam a few years ago due to a weakening Chinese economy and rising African concerns over debt-related problems.
+Trade between China and Africa has seen consistent growth for the past two decades.
+This is even despite a slowdown few years ago due to a weakening Chinese economy and rising African concerns over debt-related problems.

-Nevertheless, African exports and imports from China have recorded steady growth since 2021.
+Nevertheless, African exports and imports from China have steadily grown since 2021, a trend Beijing likes to highlight.

 Trade and loans on the rise

-At the opening of the China-Africa Cooperation Forum this week, the Ministry of Commerce in Beijing announced that trade volume between the two sides climbed 5.5% in the first seven months of this year to 1.19 trillion yuan ($170 billion), marking a new record.
+At the opening of the China-Africa Cooperation Forum this week, China's Ministry of Commerce announced that trade volume between the two sides climbed 5.5% in the first seven months of this year to 1.19 trillion yuan ($170 billion), marking a new record.

 On average, Africa-China trade has expanded by 17.2% annually since 2000, much faster than China's commerce with other regions.